derfR/SeqQual/README.md

 3) Scripts dealing with reasonable amounts of <b>fasta alignment files</b> (test performed with up to 50000, of ~1 kb average size) from low to high throughput sequencing projects and that need further post-processing and analyses in batch.
 Possible tasks include data filtering, various masking steps, data formatting, summary statistics computing across SNPs (for N or 2N data).
 Output files can be fasta alignments, data in different formats (e.g. <A HREF="http://cmpg.unibe.ch/software/arlequin35/">Arlequin</A> or <A HREF="http://www.ub.edu/dnasp/">DNAsp</A> input files), or result files on SNP statistics.

 4) Perl scripts for processing raw reads from Next-Generation Sequencing technology.
-For example, Lang et al. 2018 processed fastQ files
+For example, Lang <i>et al.</i> 2018 processed fastq files for quality control and filtering of reads.
+This code has been compiled in the fastq.phd.split.and.filter.pl

 <br />